Anaisdg/Popular_Music_Insights/README.md

 ![Concert](readmeimg/concert.png)

-Analysis and visualization of songs, genres, lyrics, artists, demographics, race and gender.
+Analysis and visualization of music - by artists, songs, genres, lyrics, demographics, race and gender.

 **Project Title:**
 Popular Music Insights

 **Project Outline:**
 I. A geographical examination of the musical preferences across 15 cities -- filtered by artist genre, race, and gender -- based on Spotify streaming frequency.
 * Example of the interactive map that examines the musical preferences for particular cities
 ![Map](readmeimg/map.png)